curl/curl/docs/MANUAL.md

     curl -F "coolfiles=@fil1.gif;type=image/gif,fil2.txt,fil3.html"
       http://www.example.com/postit.cgi

-If the content-type is not specified, curl will try to guess from the file extension (it only knows a few), or use the previously specified type (from an earlier file if several files are specified in a list) or else it will use the default type `application/octet-stream`.
+If the content-type is not specified, curl tries to guess from the file extension (it only knows a few), or use the previously specified type (from an earlier file if several files are specified in a list) or else it uses the default type `application/octet-stream`.

 Emulate a fill-in form with `-F`.
 Let's say you fill in three fields in a